 Handmade Item Designer

 Compared to the other job ideas in this section, handmade item designers have significantly more requirements for success.
 It’s not enough to create unique designs with high-quality materials for a competitive price.
-Designers must also know the size of their audience, how they plan on marketing their products, and be able to guarantee exceptional customer service.
+Designers must also know their audience’s size, how they plan to market their products and guarantee exceptional customer service.
 There’s serious competition in arts and crafts, so you can’t just assume that people will organically find your products and buy them because they look beautiful.

 Customers on sites like Etsy, for example, often base decisions on reviews.
-Your first customers must therefore be pleased enough to leave glowing reviews and advertise your products on social media for free.
+Therefore, your first customers must be pleased enough to leave glowing reviews and advertise your products on social media for free.

 Employees of cosmetic stores (Sephora, Lush, etc.) already put makeup on strangers for work.
 Why not earn some extra cash doing this on their own?
 People need professional makeup jobs for all sorts of occasions: proms, weddings, or even just an upscale party.
 While some makeup artists have makeup stations with good lighting at their homes, most offer to visit their customers’ houses.